Breakfast - Grades 4K-12

 Family Meal Account Balances

 Please monitor your account frequently to ensure that there are enough funds for meal purchases.
+You will receive weekly email or text notifications notifying you of your family balance.

 Families have the option to register for an online account.
 Registered users will have the capability to submit free and reduced price meal applications, check balances, view transactions, make payments, and receive balance notifications via email, texting, etc.